cthackers/adm-zip/APPNOTE.md

        Currently Version is set to the number 1.
 If there is a need to change this field, the version will be incremented.
-Changes may not be backward compatible so this extra field should not be used if the version is not recognized.
+Changes MAY NOT be backward compatible so this extra field SHOULD NOT be used if the version is not recognized.

        The ComCRC32 is the standard zip CRC32 checksum of the File Comment field in the central directory header.
 This is used to verify that the comment field has not changed since the Unicode Comment extra field was created.
 This can happen if a utility changes the File Comment field but does not update the UTF-8 Comment extra field.
-If the CRC check fails, this Unicode Comment extra field should be ignored and the File Comment field in the header should be used instead.
+If the CRC check fails, this Unicode Comment extra field SHOULD be ignored and the File Comment field in the header SHOULD be used instead.

        The UnicodeCom field is the UTF-8 version of the File Comment field in the header.
 As UnicodeCom is defined to be UTF-8, no UTF-8 byte